Counseling for MILITARY, VETERANS & PTSD

 At Blue Boat Counseling, you’ll feel like you finally have someone who understands, who makes you feel comfortable talking about your experiences.
 You’ll be more confident in the civilian world than you were before and be more relaxed.
 You’ll get rid of the anger and resentment toward civilians and the military.
 A weight will be lifted as you feel like your efforts are appreciated.
 You’ll feel accomplished in your service and sacrifice, happy and more focused on the rest of your life.

-Getting started with counseling is easy:
+Getting started with military and veteran therapy Columbus Ohio is easy:

 As a Columbus OH counseling practice, our experienced therapists also offer teen therapy, family and marriage counseling, anxiety and depression treatment.
 And online therapy is available.
 You can also find tips for improving your overall mental health on our blog.
 Contact us today to schedule an appointment with a Columbus therapist!